Gerald C. Meyers: American Motors

-In 1962 Meyers was appointed director of purchasing for American Motors Corporation in Detroit.
-He was promoted to director of manufacturing, vice-president of manufacturing, vice-president of the product (engineering) group, and executive vice-president.
+In 1962, Meyers was appointed director of purchasing for American Motors Corporation in Detroit, where he assumed a succession of executive roles.
 In charge of product development, Meyers introduced AMC's innovative "AMC Buyer Protection Plan" that included the industry's first 12-month or 12000 mi bumper-to-bumper warranty.
-The number of models was reduced to remove basic, stripped versions, but the centerpiece was improved quality during the production, although Meyers said "I don't claim we've magically and finally licked all the problems of the assembly line."
+The number of models was reduced to remove the basic, stripped versions, to simplify the variations produced.
+Nevertheless, the centerpiece was improved quality during the production.
+However, Meyers said, "I don't claim we've magically and finally licked all the problems of the assembly line."
 Other improvements included mechanical upgrades to increase durability and quality, as well as improved standard equipment levels.
-By 1973, Meyers was pushing the development of the Wankel engine for installation into an AMC car within two years, possibility of going independent of GM's rotary engineering work, but he ruled out AMC producing the new engine itself.
+By 1973, Meyers was pushing the development of the Wankel engine for installation into an AMC car within two years, with the possibility of going independent of GM's rotary engineering work.
+Still, he ruled out AMC producing the new engine itself.
 While Meyers was AMC's top product man, he was "given considerable, and justifiable, credit for pushing the AMX/3 project from inception through the design and prototype stages into testing."

-A major management transition at AMC stated on May 24, 1977, then Meyers was named president and Chief Operating Officer, succeeding the retiring William Luneburg.
-Although, Meyers was the executive who had been against AMC's purchase of Jeep in 1970 (of which the press kept reminding him), he was now one of Jeep's biggest proponents.
+A significant management transition at AMC started on May 24, 1977.
+Meyers was named president and chief operating officer, succeeding the retiring William Luneburg.
+Although Meyers was the executive who had been against AMC's purchase of Jeep in 1970 (of which the press kept reminding him), he was now one of Jeep's most prominent proponents.
 Meyers did not have all the powers as Luneburg because he did not report to the CEO and chairman, Roy D. Chapin Jr., but to the vice-chairman of the board of directors, R. William McNeally, who was also a rival to be the next chairman.

 Upon the retirement of Chapin on October 21, 1977, Meyers became chairman and chief executive officer.
-At the time, Meyers was 49 years old and became the youngest top executive in the automobile industry bringing a wealth of manufacturing experience.
+At the time, Meyers was 49 years old and became the youngest top executive in the automobile industry, bringing a wealth of manufacturing experience.
 "The company was looking for a lot more than a steady hand on the tiller – it was looking for a savior" but Meyers disagreed and argued that the company could survive and remain a factor in the automobile industry by abandoning its policy of head-on competition and instead focusing on and revamping its four-wheel-drive vehicles, a market segment left untended by the large automakers, and by acquiring advanced technology.